pytorch/pytorch/docs/source/tensors.rst

   significand bits.
 Useful when range is important, since it has the same number of exponent bits as ``float32``
 ..
 [3]
   quantized 4-bit integer is stored as a 8-bit signed integer.
-Currently it's only supported in Embedding and EmbeddingBag operator.
+Currently it's only supported in EmbeddingBag operator.

 :class:`torch.Tensor` is an alias for the default tensor type (:class:`torch.FloatTensor`).